Table of Contents

 Why teams need a usage guidance layer to protect time to value

 A usage guidance layer acts as a GPS for your software.
-Just as a GPS does not change the road but ensures you drive the most efficient route, a guidance layer does not change your code but ensures users follow the optimal process.
+Just as a GPS does not change the road but helps you follow a defined route, a guidance layer does not change your code but ensures users follow the optimal process.

 This protection is critical for time-to-value.
-Every time a user has to stop, search for help, or wait for an email reply, your time-to-value metric bleeds.
+Every time a user has to stop, search for help, or wait for an email reply, your time-to-value metric is impacted.
 A guidance layer keeps the user moving forward.
 It answers questions in-context before they become blockers.

 - Prevent Support Tickets: Proactively guide users to resolve common issues in-app.